Depression in Pregnancy

 If depressive symptoms do not lift after a couple of weeks and affect a person’s daily life, it is time to speak with a G.P, midwife, obstetrician, or a psychologist.

-Some common signs of depressions are:
+Some common signs of depression:

 - Flat mood